MicrosoftDocs/dynamics-365-project-operations/articles/expense/new-expense-mobile-app-Install-and-configure.md

 1. Once the blade closes, the newly generated client secret will be displayed. **Copy** this value by clicking on the copy button and store it for later use.
  :::image type="content" source="media/newexpensemobile/11.ClientSecretKey.png" alt-text="Client secret key details":::

-## Configuring Expense Core Service Connector
+## Configure Expense Core Service Connector

 Now that the Azure AD application is registered and configured, you configure the Expense Core Service Connector to interact with Microsoft Dataverse.